Training

 Barbell High Pulls 3 x 6 (60%)

-Rest 3 minutes between sets; explode on the pull, to belt-high position, then lower
+Rest 3 minutes between sets; explode on the pull, to belt-high position,

 rather slowly in negative fashion.